file-format/Products/content/en/pdf/ruby/squid/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Miscellaneous Graphic Plotting Feature</h2>
 <p>The Plotter class wraps a Prawn::Document object to provide a new useful method for o plotting graph elements.
-The Squid library has included a very useful set of features for handling graphics and images inside Ruby applications.
+The Squid library has included a useful set of features for handling graphics and images inside Ruby applications.
 The library supports features like adding a border around charts, plotting a baseline at the bottom of the graph, drawing a bounding box of the given height, set the format of the axis values, customize the height of charts, write value labels on the chart, adds a legend in the top-right corner, adding background color, draws a horizontal line and many more.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}
 {{< SinglePage/PageBody/features/single-feature-content >}}

 {{< SinglePage/PageBody/features/text >}}

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}
 {{< SinglePage/PageBody/features/single-feature-content >}}

 {{< SinglePage/PageBody/features/text >}}

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}